larsimmisch/pyalsaaudio/doc/pyalsaaudio.rst

 ALSA and Python
 ===============

-The older Linux sound API (OSS) which is now deprecated is well supported from the standard Python library, through the ossaudiodev module.
+The older Linux sound API (OSS) -- which is now deprecated -- is well supported by the standard Python library, through the ossaudiodev module.
 No native ALSA support exists in the standard library.

 There are a few other "ALSA for Python" projects available, including at least